Coney Hill Cemetery and Crematorium: Chapel

 The crematorium chapel, is stone built with round-arched single light windows and a three bay narthex to the west and a tall southwest tower.
 In 1953, the conversion to a crematorium was carried out by the architects Albert Norman and Roger Fitzsimmons, for Gloucester District Council.
 Pevsner describes it as ‘neo-Norman and it was built prior to the Grade II listed St Oswald's Church which has a similar tower.

 The Arbor

-Within the grounds, there is also a tea room called The Arbor where Twhere families can stop to have food and drink after a service at the Chapel in there Mulberry and The Willows tea rooms.
+Within the grounds, there is also a tea room called The Arbor where families can stop to have food and drink after a service at the Chapel in the Mulberry and The Willows tea rooms.

 War graves

 The cemetery contains burials from World War II, eight war graves maintained by the Commonwealth War Graves Commission.
 The eight burials are from the Royal Air Force Volunteer Reserve, the Gloucestershire Regiment and the Royal Engineers.